 What is the Online Visa for South Africa?

-Why an eVisa for South Africa?
+Why an e-Visa for South Africa?

 Who needs a South African visa?

-Whether you need a visa for South Africa depends on your nationality, your reason for visiting, and how long you want to stay.
-There are numerous different types of South Africa visas.
+Whether one needs a visa for South Africa depends on your nationality, their reason(s) for visiting, and how long they intend to stay.
+At the moment, there are several types of South Africa visas.

 Visa-exempt countries for South Africa